Man dies of heart attack while burying woman in backyard - NewsBreak

 She says she was concerned and didn’t know there was a danger to neighbors after those bodies were discovered.

-See the full statement from Edgefield County Sheriff Jody Rowland and Edgefield County Coroner David Burnett:
+See full statement from Edgefield County Sheriff Jody Rowland and Edgefield County Coroner David Burnett:

 “On Saturday morning Deputies along with the Edgefield County Coroner’s Office, and Edgefield County EMS responded to 102 Tanglewood Drive in Trenton, South Carolina to a call of an unresponsive man lying in his yard.
 Joseph Anthony McKinnon, 60, of the same address was found to be deceased in his yard.